SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 The `Physical description` field defaults to the `Bag size` calculated from the actual size of the transfer.

 ### Scope and content tab
-The `AIS scope and content` field combines the descriptive information supplied by the contact in the bag (`Producer's description`) and that added by the archivist during validation (`Archivist's description`).
+The AIS `scope and content` field combines the descriptive information supplied by the contact in the bag (`Producer's description`) and that added by the archivist during validation (`Archivist's description`).
 - Edit as required for the Accession record.

 ### Management tab
 Flag any known privacy, copyright, or long-term preservation issues.
 This tab also contains the `General note` field for information relating to the transfer that does not fit into a more specific field.

 ### Dates tab
-These fields record dates of events in the workflow: packaging and transfer (by the contact), and validation and ingest (by the archivist).
+These fields record dates of events in the workflow: packaging and transfer (by the contact), validation and ingest (by the archivist).
 - These dates will later appear in the Accession record on the **Workflow** tab (**Key dates** and **Other events** subtabs).
 - The `Packaged date` is generated by SFU MoveIt on package creation.
 - To set the `Transfer date` to the `Packaged date` click the `Use same` button; or enter it manually if these are known to be different.